 Although it would be nice to just get a good pillow, a drop of essential oil, and suddenly find yourself sleeping better, a lot of sleep issues are due to chronic diseases and unhealthy lifestyles.
 If you’ve been dealing with a lot of stress, anxiety, conflict, or worry, think about what is triggering those emotions.
 Then treat that, don’t just focus on the symptom of not sleeping well!

 Stress and anxiety can cause disease and infection to spread in your body.
-This is another good reason to focus on self-care: including the deep breathing exercises, meditation, and yoga mentioned above.
+This is another good reason to focus on self-care: including the deep breathing exercises and meditation mentioned above.

 There are vitamin and mineral deficiencies that can cause low energy and low-quality sleep, especially Vitamin B-12 and Magnesium.
 Even when taking supplements, sometimes the body doesn’t absorb the nutrients it needs.

 If you think you may be dealing with an absorption issue, chronic infection, or autoimmune disease, see a functional health doctor that can help find the root cause of your sleep issues.